-It generally doesn’t matter who caused your injuries or how they occurred, so long as the injury is not insignificant in nature and wasn’t intentionally self inflicted.
+It generally doesn’t matter who caused your injuries or how they occurred, so long as the injury wasn’t intentionally self-inflicted.
 The injury must be serious enough that it impacts your ability to work.
 For example, an injury that causes you to only be able to work part-time rather than full-time.

 An injury that is insignificant in nature is typically one that you are expected to make a full recovery from without any complications whatsoever, with a full return to work as usual.

 What % of my compensation payout do I have to pay in legal fees?